lsmo-epfl/aiida-lsmo/docs/source/workflows.rst

 Note that this is a conservative approximation, as one should reiterate and use for desorption the difference between the uptake mixture at adsorption minus desorption.
-This may induce in artifact like negative working capacity, which are anyway an allarm that the desorption condition are not strong enough to evacuate a particular component.
+This may induce in artifact like negative working capacity, which are anyway an allarm that the desorption condition are not strong enough to evacuate a particular component from the framework.

 .. aiida-workchain:: MulticompAdsDesWorkChain
     :module: aiida_lsmo.workchains